-- A combination of reverse circulation (RC) and diamond drilling was completed across the project area to obtain 1m samples as follows: - o 85 RC holes for 8.386m on the Northern Block - 13 HQ diamond holes for 1,235m on the Northern Block - For the RC drilling 1m samples were cone split off the rig cyclone, with sample weights of nominally 2 to 3 kg collected. - metre sample. - m down hole, ensuring duplicates were submitted for mineralised zones (based on geological logging and handheld Olympus Vanta XRF results). - For the diamond drilling 1m samples were cut half core except where duplicates were presented to the lab and the primary sample was quarter core (one in every 20 to test the consistency of sample preparation) with samples typically 2 to 6 ka being collected. - Six ~0.5m whole core samples were collected for metallurgical testwork. - Individual samples were assayed for every interval, with a representative half core being kept for the majority of intervals drilled. - Standards were submitted for analysis for every 20m down hole, testing QC of the XRF analysis. - Blank material (sand) was presented to the lab every 50th sample to test the cleanliness of the crushing procedure at the lab. - Samples analysed by XRF spectrometry following digestion and Fused Disk preparation. - This ASX release dated 4 April 2018 reports on downstream processing testwork completed on previously drilled diamond core samples from the Gabanintha Vanadium Project. - Four of the previously selected vanadium bearing titaniferous magnetite composites were used for
+- A combination of reverse circulation (RC) and diamond drilling was completed across the project area to obtain 1m samples as follows: - o 85 RC holes for 8.386m on the Northern Block - 13 HQ diamond holes for 1,235m on the Northern Block - For the RC drilling 1m samples were cone split off the rig cyclone, with sample weights of nominally 2 to 3 kg collected. - Duplicate 2 to 3 kg samples were collected from every metre sample. - m down hole, ensuring duplicates were submitted for mineralised zones (based on geological logging and handheld Olympus Vanta XRF results). - For the diamond drilling 1m samples were cut half core except where duplicates were presented to the lab and the primary sample was quarter core (one in every 20 to test the consistency of sample preparation) with samples typically 2 to 6 kg being collected. - Six ~0.5m whole core samples were collected for metallurgical testwork. - Individual samples were assayed for every interval, with a representative half core being kept for the majority of intervals drilled. - Standards were submitted for analysis for every 20m down hole, testing QC of the XRF analysis. - Blank material (sand) was presented to the lab every 50th sample to test the cleanliness of the crushing procedure at the lab. - Samples analysed by XRF spectrometry following digestion and Fused Disk preparation. - This ASX release dated 4 April 2018 reports on downstream processing testwork completed on previously drilled diamond core samples from the Gabanintha Vanadium Project. - Four of the previously selected vanadium bearing titaniferous magnetite composites were used for

 Criteria JORC Code explanation Commentary downstream salt roast / water leach processing testwork - representing massive oxide, transitional and fresh and disseminated fresh material.
 Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc). d • HQ3 triple tube (for oxide) and HQ2 (below weathering Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material. bulk sample collected for each metre.
 Each bag was not weighed.
 For 1 in 3 holes a spring gauge was used to ensure the cone split remained within the 2 to 3 kg range.
 Diamond drilling sample recovery was assessed based on Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
-Core (or costean channel, etc) photography.
-The total length and percentage of the relevant intersections logged. holes logged in detail.
-RC drill chips for every meter were collected in trays and Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
+Core (or costean channel, etc.) photography.
+The total length and percentage of the relevant intersections logged. holes logged in detail.RC drill chips for every meter were collected in trays and Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whethe sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
-Measures taken to ensure that the sampling is representative of the in-situ Samples were cone split at the drill rig and represent approximately 5% of the total material for each metre sampled.
-Most samples were dry.
-Samples were dried and pulverised in the laboratory and material collected, including for instance results for field duplicate/secondhalf sampling.
+Samples were cone split at the drill rig and represent approximately 5% of the total material for each metre sampled.